Traditional Costa Rican Black Beans Recipe

 Some people simmer the beans for several hours on the stovetop, but for that method, I recommend soaking the beans overnight first.

-You can add bay leaves to the recipe to add some flavor, and you can get away with using Worcestershire sauce in place of Lizano if you had to but Lizano is better.
+You can add bay leaves to the recipe to add some flavor, and you can get away with using Worcestershire sauce in place of Salsa Lizano if you had to, but Salsa Lizano is better.

-Some people cook their black beans in chicken broth, but that is not traditional to Costa Rica at all.
+Some people cook their black beans in chicken broth, but that is not traditional in Costa Rica at all.
 Neither is adding chili powder or lime juice- those are Mexican variations.

 Related post: 30+ Foods To Try In Costa Rica